 Jennifer Hundley Batts Thomas sat down with me in the late spring to talk about ethical wills.
 She helped me to share with my students in the Death, Dying, and Bereavement course at Union Theological Seminary about the significance of our legacies.
 Jennifer was just the person to help us learn more about ethical wills.

 She begins our conversation telling us a little about her calling, which is a “ministry of presence.”
-Jennifer is a relational person and she deeply appreciates being with people in their lives, through crises, and even at the point of death.
+Jennifer is a relational person and she deeply appreciates being with people in their lives, through crises, and even at the point of death and grief.

 Listen to our conversation to learn about her experience of how the protocols for chaplains have changed after the global pandemic shifted everything in March of 2020.
 Jennifer is also a public school teacher and recent seminary graduate.
 She is on track to be ordained as a Unitarian Universalist minister.